samratjha96/kitchen-lens/README.md

 1. **API Key Issues**
    - Ensure your `GOOGLE_GEMINI_API_KEY` is correctly set in `.env.local` if developing locally
-   - Verify the API key has access to Gemini 1.5 Pro
+   - Verify the API key has access to Gemini 2.0 flash lite model
    - Check API key usage quotas in Google AI Studio

 2. **Processing Timeout**